csathenaryu/CSE364_Group10/README.md

 ### Rating
 - `Rating` is an **average rating score** of the movies in given `genres` and rated by given `occupation`.
 - Rating will be printed out with a value rounded off to the nearest hundreadths.
-- If there is no movie rating information corresponding to given inputs, a message of `No Information` will be printed out.
+- If there is no movie rating information corresponding to given inputs, a message of `No Information` will be printed out, and 0 will be the return value.
 <br>
 <br>
 <br>